 An Incredible Variety of Safe Bike Paths

 You don’t need to be an uber fit, lycra clad cyclist to be totally at home biking the greenways and cycle paths of the Atlantic Coast!
 Road racing is a big deal in France, but in this beach-oriented vacation wonderland, the recreational cyclist is king.
 Biking is a favorite family past time.
 Whether you want to bike on the beach, near the beach, in the pine forests, on an island, near the oyster beds or in and around a city, there are bike paths everywhere.
 For example, there are over 700 km of cycling paths in the Gironde, all safe, well-marked and ready for adventure.
 These cycling paths run along the coast, through seaside villages, to and from the beautiful city of Bordeaux, and through serene pine forests.
-A directory of six major routes can be downloaded from the Gironde Tourism Office.
+A directory of major routes can be found on the Gironde Tourism Office.
 Click on “Carnet de Voyages Cyclo Destination Gironde” and then download the booklet.
 Even though it is in French, the bike paths are easy to follow and the listings for bike rentals and lodging can be followed up on through their websites.
 A second valuable biking resource is the publication “Les Pistes Cyclables de Gironde” which includes seven routes, including the very popular Bordeaux-Lacanau route, the bike route around the Bay of Arcachon, and the Upper Medoc route, along with lodging and bike rental information.
 If you’re staying in Bordeaux, additional biking information can be obtained from the Office of Tourism.

 Just north of the Gironde Department, extending up to La Rochelle is the area called Charente-Maritime.
 Just like the Gironde region, the area is very flat, and full of bicycle paths that are perfect for the recreational cyclist, the ideal way to explore the rich heritage of this area.
 My favorite areas to explore by bike in this area are the Ile de Re, a magical island with more than 100 km of signposted bike paths around the island and through the salt flats and the island’s fortified towns, the Ile d’Oleron with its famous Fort Boyard, vineyards, woodlands and oyster beds and the Marennes Basin.
 Maps of the bike paths on the Ile d’Oleron and the Marennes Basin can be found at the Ile d’Oleron Tourism website.
 An additional route worth looking at is the bike path through the forest from Saint Palais sur Mer to La Tremblade.
 This ride is particularly great for families with children.
 Last but not least is the bike path through the Forest de la Coubre in the lovely seaside town of Royan.
 From this trail, you can take the ferry to Pointe de Grave in the Medoc where you can pick up the dedicated bike paths that run along/near the ocean through one sleepy beach town after another.